|

 of the country, quite a sizeable proportion.
 By the same token,

-the "Conservatoire du Littoral", a public body, purchases
+the "Conservatoire du Littoral", a public body (the French equivalent of the British National Trust), purchases

 every year between 10,000 and 25,000 acres along the coast to